’Twas The Month After Christmas…

 Cold temps weren't going to scare away John, Paige, and Julian.
 MAX Pass holders from Long Island checking out Gore for the first time.

-So far Mother Nature has been exceedingly kind to upstate NY with great snowmaking temps and good snowfall up through Christmas.
+So far Mother Nature has been exceedingly kind to Upstate New York, with great snowmaking temps and good snowfall up through Christmas.
 A cold snap right after the holiday left plenty of densely packed snow on the trails.
-It was a bit sticky in spots, but overall great East Coast snow with almost no ice in site.
+It was a bit sticky in spots, but overall great East Coast snow with almost no ice in sight.
 I’m a green dot and blue square skier but from what I glimpsed of a few of the glades, the powder was looking pretty good.

 I’ll be back to Pete’s Gay, Powder Pass, Sleeping Bear, and Tahawus next time; but the less than stellar conditions on this particular day gave me more time to explore the rest of the mountain, which was in markedly better condition.

-For me, the run of the day was off of the Gondola and down the center of Bear Mountain Foxlair to Sunway to Quicksilver and finishing off in the Arena.
-A fun intermediate cruiser with plenty of room most of the way down and some opportunities to pick up some good speed.
+For me, the best run of the day was off of the Gondola and down the center of Bear Mountain — Foxlair to Sunway to Quicksilver, with a finish in the Arena.
+It's a fun intermediate cruiser with plenty of room most of the way down, and some opportunities to pick up some good speed.

-Interestingly, Sunway which I found to be a disaster area on my last trip was smooth as butter this go around.
-This seems to be one of the great features of Gore, with 4 mountains and 9 different faces you're bound to to find great conditions somewhere on the mountain.
+Interestingly, Sunway, which I found to be a disaster area on my last trip, was smooth as butter this go around.
+This seems to be one of the great features of Gore, with four mountains and nine different faces you're bound to to find great conditions somewhere on the mountain.

 Planning a run through the jumps.

-After 5 or so runs down Bear Mountain, my friend Max convinced me to tackle the summit of Gore Mountain — the highest of the 4 peaks that make up the ski resort.
+After five or so runs down Bear Mountain, my friend Max convinced me to tackle the summit of Gore Mountain — the highest of the four peaks that make up the ski resort.
 I hadn’t made it this far on my last visit and decided it was time I check it out.

-At 3600', Gore’s summit is surprisingly well protected and gives you your choice of Gore’s 110 alpine trails.
-There’s almost nowhere on the mountain you can’t get from here in a straight shot.
+At 3,600 feet, Gore’s summit is surprisingly well protected and gives you your choice of Gore’s 110 alpine trails.
+There’s almost nowhere on the mountain you can’t get to in a straight shot from here.
 And you can do it on anything from double-black glades to blue cruisers.
-We took Upper Steilhang to Lower Cloud Traverse.
-A slightly technical but fun drop back down to Bear Mountain.
+We took Upper Steilhang to Lower Cloud Traverse, a slightly technical but fun drop back down to Bear Mountain.